LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/implementationguide.md

 ```

 ### Step 3 - Add Liveperson events
-To listen to LivePerson basic messaging events via BroadcastReceiver and respond via callback, you must add a class to handle those events.
+In this step, you add a class to handle LivePerson basic messaging events via BroadcastReceiver and respond via callback.

 1. Create a class named **IntentsHandler**.